MaximeCaty/AL-Create-AL-App/README.md

 # Package AL source to .App in AL

 Provided codeunit allow you to "compile" a Business Central extension App file, within given AL source code.
-The app can be published and installed in Business Central (also in AL if you are on SaaS).
+The app can then be published and installed in Business Central (also in AL if you are on SaaS).

+Note that the code does not "compile" in a sense that is does NOT veirfy the source code and does not validate any information you provide.
+If you want like to do a proper compilation of AL source outside of visual Studio Code, you can use alc.exe command line.

 ## Usage

     var
     AppPackaging: codeunit "TOO Al App Packaging";

-    // Create App
+    // Define App source and infos
     AppPackaging.Initialize(CreateGuid(), 'ALProject1', 'Default Publisher', '1.0.0.0');
     AppPackaging.SetExposurePolicy(true, true, true, true);
     AppPackaging.AddDependency('96f3ba5e-7658-441e-8519-43f3eeee787c', 'MyOtherApp', 'Default Publisher', '1.0.0.0');
     AppPackaging.AddALSourceFile(ALFileName, ALFileContent);

-    // Store App file
-    TempBlob.CreateOutStream(OutStream);
+    // "Compile" and write the App into an OutStream TempBlob.CreateOutStream(OutStream);
     AppPackaging.PackageApp(OutStream);
     // OutStream contains the packaged .app file